-- If in case he tries to roll over but can go only half way, give him a boost by holding his thigh and roll him over.
+- If in case he tries to roll over but can go only half way, give him a boost by holding his thigh and rolling him over.

-- After he has achieved his feat, praise him by clapping, smiling or you could even “baby talk”.
+- After he has achieved his feat, praise him by clapping, smiling, or you using baby talk.

 Does Rolling Over Mean Your Baby Can Walk?

-A baby rolling in cot while sleeping is a common worry among many parents.
-Here is a list of things to do in order to keep your baby safe.
+A baby rolling in his cot while sleeping is a common worry among many parents.
+Here is a list of things to do in order to keep your baby safe: